jumpnow/jumpnowtek-site/_posts/2019-02-07-Enumerating-SSH-algorithms.md

-In the embedded Linux world is not uncommon to use [Dropbear][dropbear] as the SSH server because of the smaller footprint it has over OpenSSH.
+In embedded Linux systems it is not uncommon to use [Dropbear][dropbear] as the SSH server because of the smaller footprint it has over OpenSSH.

 For example, the open-source firewall/router [pfSense][pfsense] uses Dropbear SSH.
 Router firmware [Asuswrt][asuswrt] and third-party versions of Asuswrt like [Asuswrt-merlin][asuswrt-merlin] also use Dropbear.